A stack-less Rust coroutine library under 100 LoC

 Yielder

-coroutine can use in order to be await
+coroutine can use in order to be awaited upon.

 use Future;